 Every composition has two sets of rights: the writer's share and the publisher's share.
 As the copyright holder/creator, you inherently own both shares.
-However, you can choose to transfer all or some of the rights in the publisher share through a publishing or co-pub deal.
+However, you can choose to transfer all or some of the rights in the publisher's share through a publishing or co-pub deal.
 Performance royalties have always been split this way, with one half being sent to the songwriters directly (writer share) and the other half is required to be collected by a publisher (publisher share).

 Having Songtrust collect your full amount directly means you get your money faster and there’s one less hand in your pocket taking a collection fee.
-We pay out the writer performance royalties at 100% instead of the commission rate you agreed to when signing up with Songtrust.
+We pay writer performance royalties at 100% instead of the commission rate you agreed to when signing up with Songtrust.

 Right now, we are only collecting directly from a few select sources mentioned above, so writer's share royalties from other places will be delivered to the writer directly by their Performance Rights Organization (PRO).